Skip to main content

 Optional injection

-@ValueMapValue(injectionStrategy = InjectionStrategy.REQUIRED)
+@ValueMapValue(injectionStrategy = InjectionStrategy.OPTIONAL)

-Or at the model level:
+Or at the model level (recommended):

 @Model(adaptables = Resource.class, defaultInjectionStrategy = DefaultInjectionStrategy.OPTIONAL)